Nanoscale Three-Dimensional Imaging of Integrated Circuits using a Scanning Electron Microscope and Transition-Edge Sensor Spectrometer: Introduction

-A need exists for both more accessible and disseminable nanotomography systems, capable of resolving buried nanoscale features in a compact instrument that could easily reside in a standard analysis laboratory.
-Despite this need, very few compact X-ray tomography instruments claim spatial resolution better than 1~$\mu$m.
-Current laboratory-scale tools capable of achieving resolution on the order of 100s of nanometers rely on X-ray optics and destructive sample preparation techniques.\supercite{Tan_convTomo_2020, muller_convTomo_2020} The majority of X-ray nanotomography instruments also destroy the sample outside of a pre-selected micrometer-scale region, severely limiting the available scan area.
-Another promising approach to achieving high-resolution X-ray CT in a compact footprint is to utilize the electron beam from a scanning electron microscope (SEM) and a metal target as the X-ray source.
+A need exists for both more accessible and disseminable nanotomography systems, capable of resolving buried nanoscale features in modern ICs in a compact instrument footprint.
+Despite this need, current tomography instruments do not provide the capabilities required for nanoscale IC characterization.
+Current laboratory-scale tools capable of achieving the best spatial resolution rely on X-ray optics and destructive sample preparation techniques.\supercite{Tan_convTomo_2020, muller_convTomo_2020} The highest spatial resolution is achieved at lower X-ray energies, which leads to high attenuation and low detected X-ray flux in thicker samples or high-Z components.
+This results in the majority of laboratory nanotomography instruments destroying the sample outside of a pre-selected micrometer-scale region, severely limiting the available scan area.
+This is a key limiting factor in nanoelectronics inspection, as the location of compromised features is often unknown prior to imaging and thus the region-of-interest cannot be reliably chosen prior to performing tomography.
+Another approach to achieving high-resolution X-ray CT in a compact footprint is to utilize the electron beam from a scanning electron microscope (SEM) and a metal target as the X-ray source.
 A small number of SEM-based systems have been developed,\supercite{Mayo_SEMtomo_2002, Perini_SEMtomo_2017, Pauwels_SEMtomo_2010, muller2021novel}, but none reach the spatial resolution requirements to characterize features smaller than 200~nm.
 Additionally, current tools characterize only the size and shape of sample features, and provide limited information regarding the elemental composition.
 Alternative approaches utilizing novel X-ray target design, X-ray detection, and system geometry are still required to improve the achievable spatial resolution and imaging capabilities of laboratory CT systems.